Compact Vegetable Gardens: Grow More in Less Space!

 Evaluate Your Space

 Before you begin planting, examine your available space.
 Measure the space and take note of how much sunshine it receives during the day.
-This will assist you in determining what sorts of veggies to cultivate.
+This will assist you in determining what sorts of veggies to grow.

 Choosing the Correct Location